Email API built for AI agents, not just developers

 How MultiMail solves this

 MultiMail provides the same REST API ergonomics developers expect from Resend, extended with the primitives AI agents require.
-Every outbound message carries a cryptographically signed agent identity header that recipients and mail clients can verify.
+Every outbound message carries a cryptographically signed X-MultiMail-Identity claim that recipients and mail clients can verify.
 The oversight layer intercepts sends before delivery and routes them through a configurable approval flow—your human stays in the loop until you've established enough trust to relax controls.
-Built-in AI disclosure fields satisfy EU AI Act Article 50 requirements without bolt-on middleware.
+A gateway-enforced X-AI-Generated disclosure on every agent-originated message satisfies EU AI Act Article 50 requirements without bolt-on middleware.
 Pre-send domain intelligence checks recipient domains for known spam traps, blocklists, and deliverability risks before the message leaves your queue.
 All security properties are formally verified in Lean 4.

 1